Ina Garten’s Slow Roasted Beef Tenderloin Recipe

 Pro Tips:

-• It’s worth the extra money to purchase this cut at a reputable Butcher shop.
+• Source your beef.
+It’s worth the extra money to purchase this cut at a reputable Butcher shop.
 If you can only find vacuum sealed or previously frozen (which most vacuum sealed cuts are) then you will need to roast the beef for longer and the results will be a “wetter” or “bloodier” meat.
 This is avoided by using a fresh cut.
 Trust me, I have learned this the hard way.

 • Use the right tools.
 Invest in a in oven probe and a good sheet pan with a raised grid rack.

-• Don’t skip rest time due to fear of it cooling off.
+• Allow time for the beef to rest.
+Don’t skip rest time due to fear of it cooling off.
 Don’t worry- it will hold its temperature for a long time and still be warm after resting.
 And if it’s not piping hot, it’s okay!
 Beef tenderloin roasts are often served at room temperature at some of the finest dining experiences in the world!
 This is another reason it is perfect for a large gathering.
-Tip- Make sure everything else is on the table first before slicing and plating- that’s when it cools off quickest.

 Ina Garten’s Slow Roasted Beef Tenderloin